kmac/mlbv-archived/README.md

     mlbv --yesterday -t tor  # play yesterday's Blue Jays game (see below for options on specifying dates)

+#### Controlling where the stream starts

+You can start from the top or bottom of an inning:

+    mlbv --team tor --inning t5  # start from top of 5th mlbv --team tor --inning b5  # start from bottom of 5th

+This works for either live or archived games.

+For a live game, you can start from the beginning with:

+    mlbv --team tor --from-start  # start stream at beginning, live games only

 #### Doubleheader

 If a game is a doubleheader then you can select the second game using the `-g/--game` argument.
 By default it